Turgon37/Iptables/README.md

 ##### Requires:
   * A Linux kernel > 2.4
   * The `iptables` command

-  * The new `ip` command if you want to use
   * xtables-addons to use some extra features